bitcoinmonolith/bitcoin/README.md

 - The whole codebase uses wire format internally, so there is no `.reverse()` or `.toReversed()` in the whole codebase except for making things like console logs human readable.
 - We call original implementation of bitcoin and anything legacy as "satoshi".
-For example, Satoshi Client, Satoshi RPC, Satoshi TPC or Satoshi P2P, satoshiMerkleRoot, satoshi address type.
+For example, Satoshi Client, Satoshi RPC, Satoshi TPC or Satoshi P2P, `computeSatoshiMerkleRoot`, satoshi address type.
 - Another thing is, internally we use 4MB as max block weight.
 Witness is weighted 1x, and non-witness data is weighted 4x.
+- `computeSatoshiMerkleRoot` gives empty bytes (void), instead of giving a `mutated` boolean.

 ## Long Term Goals: